Here are some Frequently Asked Questions.

 Q. How do I order a Modern prefab house kit?

+clearly.
 Don't worry, we'll be talkin' soon enough!

-Q. I am looking for what the process would be for building a home using your kits.
-Do I hire a GC first then have him buy a kit, or how does it all work?
+for building a home using your kits.
+Do I hire a GC first then

 Often the consumer will say, when hiring the contractor, “This is the house kit I am building, are you the person to do it?
 If so, I’d like to you speak with the house kit company and they can answer your questions.”
 We are very much of a team, and it is in all our best interests to make your home successful!
 My own contractor had never worked with a house kit, had never built with SIPs, and now takes his colleagues and visiting family to our house to show it to them… : ) It was my contractor’s expertise that determined how to address site conditions, how to accurately orient the house kit, how to work out our individual family’s systems needs… which has nothing to do with the house kit itself, yet is critical to a successful home project.